CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 There are a number of ways you may have your raw data structured, depending on sequencing platform (e.g., Illumina vs Ion Torrent) and sequencing approach (e.g., single-end vs paired-end), and any pre-processing steps that have been performed by sequenencing facilities (e.g., joined paired ends, barcodes in fastq header, etc).
 Check out the [QIIME info page](https://docs.qiime2.org/2018.2/tutorials/importing/), or consult with someone in our lab for help in preparing your data.

 Move your fastq files and your barcode file (if data is not already demultiplexed) to your working directory on the server.
+The directory should contain your forward.fastq.gz, reverse.fastq.gz, and barcodes.fastq.gz

 create an artifact of your data: